KyleLuther/kyleluther.github.io/about.md

 Hi!
 I'm a fourth year physics PhD student at Princeton advised by [Sebastian Seung](https://twitter.com/sebastianseung?lang=en){:target="\_blank"}.
 My research interests lie at the intersection of deep learning, computer vision, and computational neuroscience.

-I came to Princeton with no clear vision of what I wanted to do.
-I like math, physics, and computers, and had done some astrophysics research in undergrad which had all those good things so I figured I'd stick with astro and see where things went.
+I came to Princeton with no clear vision of what I wanted to do but i knew I liked math, physics, computers, etc. As an undergrad, I had done some astrophysics research which had all those good things, so I figured I'd stick with astro and see where things went.

 In my first semester of grad school, I watched the online CS231n deep learning lectures given by Andrej Karpathy at Stanford.
 I was blown away.
 I immediately dropped my "true physics" research and switched to deep learning.
 Fortunately, I was able to join a really great lab.